Hydrospheredata/mist/docs/routes.md

 ## Mist RESTificated Routes

 By default Routes are described in `./configs/router.conf`.
 See [configuration docs](configuration.md) for more details.

-For example:
+Example route:

 ```hocon
 forecast = {